Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 KEY TAKEAWAYS

-- It is 100% possible for non-residents to open a euro IBAN account
+- It’s 100% possible for non-residents to open a Euro IBAN account remotely

 - There are many benefits to having an IBAN account as a non-resident

-- Without the proper information, opening a Euro IBAN account can be very challenging
+- Without the proper information, opening a Euro IBAN account is challenging

-We’ll also share the many benefits non-residents can tap into when opening a European IBAN account.
-And, we’ll outline the challenges you’ll have to overcome in order to successfully open.
+We are also going to share the many benefits non-residents unlock when opening a European IBAN account and outline the challenges you need to overcome to successfully open.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.